ManuelB71/Bike_Share_case_study/Data_cleaning_report.md

 Did you remove duplicates in spreadsheets using the Remove Duplicates function or DISTINCT in SQL?

 **Mismatched data types:**
+The import functionality in MS SQL SERVER shows during import whether fields are imported....
 Did you check that numeric, date, and string data are typecast correctly?

 **Messy (inconsistent) strings:**